 Training Programs with the Allen School

-The Paul G. Allen School for Global Animal Health offers many opportunities for academic and professional growth.
+The Paul G. Allen School for Global Health offers many opportunities for academic and professional growth.
 Each of our programs works within our research areas of zoonotic disease, antimicrobial resistance, epidemiology, and the socio-economic impact of zoonotic diseases.
 The school encourages interdisciplinary study combined with real-world experience, providing students with opportunities to work with top scientists, practitioners, and leaders in global health.

 DVM Summer Scholars

 DVM students in the WSU College of Veterinary Medicine have the opportunity to participate in the Student Summer Research Fellowship Program (SRF).
 First or second-year veterinary students may participate in a 10-12 week mentored research project.
 The goal of the program is to assist students to explore involvement in basic or applied research.
 Students who envision a future as productive research scientists are encouraged to apply.
 Resources for the WSU Veterinary Research Fellowship Program are provided by the WSU College of Veterinary Medicine and the Boehringer Ingelheim Veterinary Scholars Program.